moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 .. _tutorial: https://ros-planning.github.io/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.html

-We use the MoveIt Setup Assistant to configure our multiple robot arms for use with MoveIt.
-It generates necessary configuration files for using the Moveit pipeline.
+MoveIt Setup Assistant is used to configure our multiple robot arms for using the MoveIt pipeline.

 - Start the MoveIt Setup Assistant: ::

     roslaunch moveit_setup_assistant setup_assistant.launch

-Follow the MoveIt Setup Assistant tutorial_ to condifure the arms.
+Follow the MoveIt Setup Assistant tutorial_ to configure the arms.
 Note that we will be making a separate move group for each arm.
-For our example, we wil call them ``rgt_arm`` and ``lft_arm``.
+They are called ``rgt_arm`` and ``lft_arm``.

 .. _tutorial: https://ros-planning.github.io/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.html

-I will clarify two more steps over the previous tutorial to ensure your model is complete.
+Two more points should be considered, over the Setup Assistant tutorial, to ensure the multiple arms model is correctly done.

-When you generate the collision matrix, diable the collision between the pairs ``rgt_panda_link6`` & ``rgt_panda_link8``, and ``lft_panda_link6`` & ``lft_panda_link8``.
-The reason is that those pairs do not come into collision, but due to the collision geometry type, they come into collision.
-Have a look at the following figures for clear description.
+1. When you generate the collision matrix, disable the collision between the pairs ``rgt_panda_link6`` & ``rgt_panda_link8``, and ``lft_panda_link6`` & ``lft_panda_link8``.
+The reason is that those pairs do not come into collision, but due to the collision geometry type, they collide.
+Have a look at the following figures for a clear description.

-The visual meshes descriping the real robot do not collide.
+The visual meshes describing the real robot do not collide.

 .. image:: images/panda_arm_visual1-2.png
    :width: 500pt
    :align: center

-But the collision sphere geometries do come into collision.
-However, this shold be corrected considering the real robot.
+The collision sphere geometries do come into collision.
+We should correct this behavior considering the real robot geometry.

 .. image:: images/panda_arm_collision1-2.png
    :width: 500pt
    :align: center

-It is beyond the scope of this tutorial, but it is worth mentioning this is not the best representation of collision for panda_link8.
-I would suggest covering this hand link with a box type geometry, not a sphere.
+It is beyond the scope of this tutorial, but covering this hand link with a box-type geometry would be better because of the link shape.

-The second point I want to add is about defining the ``rgt_hand`` and ``lft_hand`` move grous and their poses.
-The ``open`` state has the joint1 value set to 0.35, and the ``close`` has the joint1 set to 0.0.
-Note that the hand joint2 mimics the value of joint1, therefor there is no need to fix it in the hand move_group pose.
-The defined poses can be as follows.
-You can add more zero poses for the arms, if you want.
+2. The other point I want to add is about defining the ``rgt_hand`` and ``lft_hand`` move groups and their pref-defined poses.
+Make the ``open`` pose with joint1 value set to 0.35, and the ``close`` has the joint1 set to 0.0.
+Note that the hand joint2 mimics the value of joint1.
+Therefore, there is no need to fix joint2 in the hand move_group poses.
+The defined poses for the arms and hand can be as follows.
+You can add other poses of interest for the arms, if needed.

 .. image:: images/move_groups_poses.png
    :width: 500pt
    :align: center

-Name the package ``panda_multiple_arms_moveit_config`` and generate its files using the Setup Assistant.
-We have the multiple arms and their hands moveit configuration packages ready.
+Name the Moveit config package ``panda_multiple_arms_moveit_config`` and generate the files using the Setup Assistant.

 Step 3: Write the ros_control configuration for the multiple arms
 -----------------------------------------------------------------